aaronbloomfield/ics/hws/hw-networks.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Mon, 4/10: changed the name of the PDF file to submit to `networks.pdf`
 - Sun, 4/9: Updated DuckDuckGo's .onion URL to [https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion)